Harleythetech/Harleythetech/README.md

 I have a huge interest in UX/UI Design as well as coding.
 I'm currently learning mobile development with Java language using Android Studio

-Currently I'm studying at STI San Pablo with the course ICT - Mobile and Web Development
+Currently I'm studying at PLSP - BSIT (Graduated from STI San Pablo)

 I love to join different communities and competition that invlolve creating something for the society.